Octavius-Dante/Arthelais/ex_13/Readme.md

 </br></br>

-*This is how Boolean value is set in JSON file withing double quotes "true" / "false"*
+*This is how Boolean value is set in JSON file within double quotes "true" / "false"*

 ```json